Otto Diller Schmidt

 Otto Diller Schmidt (August 10, 1884 – February 10, 1963) was a seaman serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

 Schmidt was born August 10, 1884, to Detlef and Anna Schmidt in Blair, Nebraska and after joining the navy he was stationed aboard the USS Bennington (PG-4) as a seaman.
-On July 21, 1905, one of the 's boilers exploded while it was in port at San Diego, California.
+On July 21, 1905, one of the USS Bennington's boilers exploded while it was in port at San Diego, California.
 For his actions during and following the explosion he received the Medal January 5, 1906.

 After his discharge from the Navy, he returned to Blair, Nebraska and was married to Maud Wilcox.
 In 1917, he moved to Norfolk, Nebraska and in 1922 got a job as a mail carrier there.
 In the late 1940s, he retired from his job and moved back to Blair, Nebraska.
-In 1960, he moved to Crowell Memorial home in Blair, where he died three years later in 1963.

-He died February 10, 1963, in Blair, Nebraska and is buried at Prospect Hill Cemetery in Norfolk, Nebraska.
+In 1960, he moved to Crowell Memorial home in Blair, where he died February 10, 1963.
+He is buried at Prospect Hill Cemetery in Norfolk, Nebraska.